tylew/splitr/esp32_wifi_ap_api/README.md

 - Support for MP3 data embedded in the firmware
 - REST API for controlling playback
 - Graceful handling of buffer underflow/overflow
+- Physical button controls for playback and volume
+- Volume control with percentage scaling

 ## Hardware Setup

+### I2S Configuration
 The I2S pins are configured as follows:
 - BCK (Bit Clock): GPIO 26
 - WS (Word Select): GPIO 25